Master of Science in International Shipping and Transport Logistics

 - Postgraduate Diploma offered as an intermediate exit

 The programme embodies a sound balance between academic theory and professional practice.
-The combination of Compulsory Subjects with a choice of Electives plus the mandatory internship, reflects the multidisciplinary nature of the business and the diversity of the career paths students on the programme can pursue.
+The combination of Compulsory Subjects with a choice of Electives plus a mandatory internship reflects the multidisciplinary nature of the business and the diversity of the career paths graduates can pursue.

-Within 3 calendar months after successfully completing the programme, scholarship recipients must commit to working full time in the Hong Kong maritime industry for a period of not less than twelve consecutive calendar months.
+Within three calendar months of successfully completing the programme, scholarship recipients must commit to working full time in the Hong Kong maritime industry for no fewer than 12 consecutive calendar months.